 Know-how

-Relevant tertiary qualification (particularly, Computer Science, Maths, Physics, Statistics, or Operations Research), preferably PhD level or equivalent experience
+Relevant tertiary qualification (particularly, Computer Science, Maths, Physics, Statistics, or Operations Research), preferably PhD level or equivalent experience.

-Technical, statistical and data manipulation skills, and extensive experience analysing data using appropriate tools (R, Python, SAS, or similar).
+Technical, statistical and data skills, and extensive experience analysing data using appropriate tools (R, Python, SAS, or similar).
 Other programming languages may be an advantage.

-Demonstrated capability to use advanced analytics and machine learning such as propensity modelling, survival analysis, predictive modelling, segmentation and network analysis to provide solutions across a range of real-world contexts.
+Demonstrated capability to use advanced data models and AI such as propensity modelling, matching analysis, predictive modelling, segmentation and network analysis to provide solutions across a range of real-world contexts.

-Knowledge and experience in analysing information in large databases and demonstrate ability to manipulate data.
-In particular data cleaning, how to manage sparse data, and experience in developing longitudinal client-focused datasets.
+Knowledge and experience in analysing information in large databases and demonstrate ability to reuses data.
+In particular data cleaning, how to manage sparse data, and experience in developing client-focused datasets.

 Knowledge and experience of mining free text and linking together a wide range of data to support models.